 - 1. Anil.
-K. Chopra," Dynamics of Structures", Pearson EducationIndia, 2007. - 2.
-Ray W. Clough, Joseph Penzin," Dynamics of Structures", CBSPublishing, 2015. - 3.
-Mario Paz," Structural Dynamics: Theory and Computation", CBSPublishing, 2004.
+K. Chopra," Dynamics of Structures", Pearson Education India, 2007. - 2.
+Ray W. Clough, Joseph Penzin," Dynamics of Structures", CBS Publishing, 2015. - 3.
+Mario Paz," Structural Dynamics: Theory and Computation", CBS Publishing, 2004.

-- 1. Pankaj Agarwal and Manish Shrikhande," Earthquake Resistant Design of Structures", PHI, 2006. - 2.
-Biggs," Introduction to Structural Dynamics", Mc Graw HillEducation, 2013.
+- 1. Pankaj Agarwal and Manish Shrikhande, "Earthquake Resistant Design of Structures", PHI, 2006. - 2.
+Biggs," Introduction to Structural Dynamics", Mc Graw Hill Education, 2013.

 DESIGN OF ADVANCED CONCRETE STRUCTURES

-Instruction 3 Hours per week
+Instruction 3L Hours per week

 Duration 3 Hours

 SEE 60 Marks

 CIE 40 Marks

 Credits 3

 - 1. To make the students effectively analyze and design Curved and Deep Beams. - 2.
 To enable the students understand the nuances of internal stresses and design of Domes, and thoroughly learn the analysis and design procedures for bunkers and silos. - 3.
-To make the student attain the detailed knowledge to understand theperformance of flat slabs and design them by both DDM and EFM. - 4.
+To make the student attain the detailed knowledge to understand the performance of flat slabs and design them by both DDM and EFM. - 4.
 To make the students understand the structural behavior Raft, Pile and Machine foundations and be able to design them. - 5.
 To make them understand and appreciate the importance of ductile detailing.
 The students should also be able to design solid shear walls.

-Course out Comes:

-At the end of the course, the student will be able to
+Course out Comes: At the end of the course, the student will be able to

-- 1. Analyze and Design curved and deep beam as per the fieldrequirements. - 2.
-Be able to find the stresses in domes for various loads and designthem. - 3.
-With the thorough knowledge acquired during the course, the student is able to analyze and design Bunkers and Silos with ease. - 4.
-Be able to assess the structural behavior of Raft, Pile and Machinefoundations and design them. - 5.
-Gets reasonable expertise to implement ductile detailing and also design solid shear walls.
+- 1. Analyze and Design curved and deep beam as per the field requirements. - 2.
+Evaluate the stresses in domes for various loads and design them. - 3.
+Analyze and design Bunkers and Silos. - 4.
+Evaluate structural behavior of Raft, Pile and Machine foundations and design them. - 5.
+Implement ductile detailing and also design solid shear walls.

-011 1/14/11/12

 COs PO1 PO2 PO3 PO4

 CO1 3 3 2 2

 CO2 2 3 2 1

 CO3 3 3 3 1

 CO4 3 3 1 3

 CO5 2 3 1 2

-Beams curved in plan: Introduction - Design Principles - Structural Design of beams circular and semicircular in plan, continuously and symmetrically supported, rectangular in cross-section.
+Beams curved in plan: Introduction - Design Principles - Structural Design of beams circular and semi- circular in plan, continuously and symmetrically supported, rectangular in cross-section.